-However, not all licensees are ordered to reimburse the Board all of its costs.
-An administrative law judge may only order a portion of the Board's costs or to facilitate a stipulated agreement, cost recovery in an amount less than the total costs may be agreed to.
+The Board does not have preset amounts or limits for cost recovery relating to revocations, surrenders, and probation.
 Amounts for potential cases, cases ordered, and the ranges of cost recovery that has been ordered and received are reflected by fiscal year in Table 11.
 Cost recovery, shown below.

-In FY 2008/2009 the discrepancy between cases that had potential for cost recovery being awarded versus the two cases that resulted in cost recovery being ordered, can be attributed to three revocations by default (no hearing) and four cases being finalized in FY 2009/2010.
+In FY 2008/2009 the discrepancy between cases that had potential for cost recovery being awarded versus the two cases that resulted in cost recovery being ordered can be attributed to three revocations by default (no hearing) and four cases being finalized in FY 2009/2010.
 Conversely in FY 2011/2012 the Board filed three Accusations serving as the basis for potential cases for recovery, while eleven cases were finalized that contained orders for cost recovery.